buffeinstein/sorting-algs-runtimes-analysis/README.md

 > **NOTE:**
 > In the code block above, I put both the command and the entire output of the command.
 > Before the code block, I put a short summary of my steps using English intermixed with inline-code.
-> This is the standard way to report error messages on (e.g.) github issues,
+> When reporting error messages, it is standard to have a short English language summary and a full output of the error message in a code block.
+> (Even if the output is hundreds of lines long, people will still include the full output, since all of those lines provide important information.)
-> and you will be more likely to get good feedback from people if you follow this style in the future.
+> If you report your errors in this same way (e.g. on github issues/stackoverflow), you will be more likely to get good help from people.

 The problem is that the `runtimes.py` file is trying to load the functions that you wrote in the sorting homework, but it can't find those files.
 The most obvious way to get access to those files is to clone your sorting homework into the repository.
 BUT DON'T DO THIS!
 It is never a good idea to clone one git repository inside another repository directly.
-Instead, we will use something called a [git submodule](https://git-scm.com/docs/gitsubmodules) which will allow the to git repositories to "talk" to each other when needed.
+Instead, we will use something called a [git submodule](https://git-scm.com/docs/gitsubmodules) which will allow the two git repositories to "talk" to each other when needed.

 <!--
 > **NOTE:**